 Payments to Students

-We use the term "stipend" for non-payroll payments to students.
-Students may receive stipends for a variety of reasons.
-It is important to understand that stipends are not wages, however, they may be taxable.
-Examples of stipends include:
+Students may receive payments for a variety of reasons.
+It is important to understand these payments are not wages, however, they may be taxable.
+Examples include:

 - A one-time award or prize to honor a student's achievement;